TheRandomOwl/VOC-Detector/README.md

 ### VOC-CLI

-`voc-cli.py` is a CLI tool to analyze data from Picoscope 7.
+`voc-cli` is a CLI tool to analyze data from Picoscope 7.

 **Usage**: `voc-cli.py [OPTIONS] COMMAND [ARGS]...`